 Growing into an integral part of business strategy

 The second part is acting upon the information you’ve gathered.
 McKinsey’s report also shows how “Applying expertise” (in orange) to decision making and planning is a lot harder than collecting and processing data.
 The future of marketing attribution will focus on automating the second part of the equation, making the right decisions and enabling systems to make sensible business decisions autonomously, with as little human intervention as possible.

 For automated systems to make the right business decisions, marketing attribution will have to become more aligned and integrated with business goals and strategy.
 As time moves on, we expect marketing attribution to go from a tool that is often used by specialists in the periphery of their organization, to becoming an integral part of business strategy.
-Marketing attribution will help solve specific business problems.
+Marketing attribution and attribution vendors will help solve specific business problems.

 Here are two examples of how attribution will move from a tool to observe customer behavior, to becoming a system that acts on specific business problems autonomously.

 In 2019 we’ll move ever closer towards attribution systems that automate themselves.
 94% of marketers said a tool that provides continuous, autonomous optimization across channels would be appealing to them.
 Well, that’s exactly what they’re gonna get.

 At this moment, proper marketing attribution will yield marketers a set of ad performance numbers, segmented by channel, product, and device.
 Based on this information, they can conclude which ads yield the most favorable MROI, based on the cost of the ad and the total extra revenue attributed to the ad.
 Marketers can then decide which ads to spend more of their budget on, and which initiatives to phase out.